akshatha58/Numerical-Methods-Implementations-MATLAB-/README.md

-This repo consists of MATLAB implementations of general numerical methods that are employed to
+This repository consists of MATLAB implementations of general numerical methods that are employed to
 1. Find roots of functions
    1. Bisection method
    2. Secant method